 Types of Treatment Offered at Cross Creek Hospital

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of oppositional defiant disorder with the respect and dignity that they deserve.
+At Cross Creek Hospital, an oppositional defiant disorder treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of oppositional defiant disorder with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who are engaged in services at Cross Creek Hospital:

 Medication management: The use of psychotropic medications may be used in conjunction with other therapeutic methods as a means of fully treating the symptoms of ODD.
 A patient’s need for medication, however, is always determined on a case-by-case basis.
 Patients meet with a psychiatrist at least once each day so that the therapeutic effectiveness of any medications that have been prescribed can be monitored and changes can be made when necessary.
 Additionally, there are also nurses on staff who assist in monitoring medication needs.